CodeAssociate/CA.Blocks.DataAccess/docs/quick-how-to/execute-non-query.md

 * DELETE

-As far as the blocks are concerned all of these groups can be executed through the ExecuteNonQuery command, The only slight difference is the return value.
-For a DML statement, the Execute Non-Query returns an int, representing the number of rows affected by the successful completion of the command.
-So in the query affected  20 rows you will get 20.
+As far as the blocks are concerned, all of these groups can be executed through the `ExecuteNonQuery` command.
+The only slight difference is the return value.
+For a DML statement, the Execute Non-Query returns an `int`, representing the number of rows affected by the successful completion of the command.
+So if the query affected 20 rows, you will get 20.
 For the DDL and DCL statements, the return will be -1.
-The -1 represents no data was returned, -1 is used as it is different from zero records returned.
+The -1 represents that no data was returned; -1 is used as it is different from zero records returned.

 Any syntax error or other DB error from the database will raise a DbException.

-The example below will return 1 as only one row is created
+The example below will return 1 if only one row is created:
 ```C#
     public int CreateNewProductCategory(string name)
     {